oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instances.html.markdown

 The following attributes are exported:

+* `agent_version` - The version of osmh-agent running on the managed instance
 * `architecture` - The CPU architecture type of the managed instance.
 * `autonomous_settings` - Settings for the Autonomous Linux service.
 	* `is_data_collection_authorized` - Indicates whether Autonomous Linux will collect crash files.
 This setting can be changed by the user.